-How to Add a Horizontal Line in Word 2013
+How to Make Horizontal Lines in Microsoft Word 2013

 - Open the document in Microsoft Word.

 - Click at the point in the document where you want the horizontal line.

 - Choose the Home tab at the top of the window.